tristanls-tbp/tbp.monty/conf/README.md

 ### Pretraining models

+The pretraining configurations are used for running supervised pretraining experiments to generate the models used for follow-on benchmark evaluation experiments.
+These only need to be rerun if a functional change to the way a learning module learns is introduced.
+We keep track of version numbers for these, e.g., `ycb_pretrained_v11`.

 > [!CAUTION]
 >
 > Ensure that `config.logging.output_dir` for each pretraining experiment is set to where you want the model to be written to.